How to Visit Beppu Onsen: A Complete 2026 Guide

 Public baths are very affordable and usually cost between 100 and 600 Yen.
 The Seven Hells attraction costs about 2,000 Yen for a combined ticket.
 Budget around 5,000 Yen per day for food and entry fees.

 Visiting Beppu is a highlight for anyone traveling through southern Japan.
 The combination of natural beauty and cultural tradition creates a unique atmosphere.
-By following this guide, you can navigate the city with confidence and ease.
+By following this guide and pairing it with our broader roundup of Top 15 Beppu Attractions, you can navigate the city with confidence and ease.
 Remember to take your time and enjoy the slow pace of onsen life.

 Whether you are looking for a luxury spa or a local bath, Beppu has it.
 Check out this Japan travel site for more tips on Kyushu.
 The memories of the rising steam and warm water will stay with you forever.
 Start planning your trip to the hot spring capital of Japan today.